simonlovesyou/coding-challenge/packages/point-distance/README.md

-# merge-matrices
+# point-distance

-Merge two matrices together by some function
+Calculate the distance between two points in a matrix.
 ## API
 [See docs/modules.md](docs/modules.md)